Markham College

-Markham College is an international school in Lima, Peru.
+Markham College is a bilingual international school in Lima, Peru.
 Founded by British immigrants, Markham promotes a mixture of British and Peruvian education.
 Markham is an independent, non-profit, co-educational, bilingual, secular, day school of approximately 2,000 students aged 3–18.
 The school has 3 different sections located in Miraflores and Santiago de Surco in Lima.
+In May 2024, Markham opened a new primary school campus in the Monterrico district of Santiago de Surco in Lima.

 Its students fulfil the Peruvian national curriculum as well as the IGCSE (International General Certificate of Secondary Education) programme from the University of Cambridge.
 Many students subsequently enrol in the International Baccalaureate Diploma Programme.
 All students take English examinations including the Preliminary English Test while in Primary 5 and the First Certificate in English in Secondary 2.
 Students not pursuing the IB programme take the Certificate in Advanced English in Secondary 5.

 Markham has a strong social-service transversal to many of the out-of-class activities, in which help is promoted through collections, manual labour or other activities.
 From as early as Nursery, Markham students throughout the school help in both national and international service projects.

 Students are known as Markhamians, while alumni are identified as Old Markhamians.

 History

 The school was named after the British historian and explorer Sir Clements Robert Markham (1838–1916).

-The first students entered Markham College in March 1946.
+The first student, Rafael Peschiera entered Markham College in March 1946.
 By 1978, it had grown to about 1,200 students and it was necessary to acquire a second site.
 The transfer of the Lower School to this site began in 1979.
 Students enter the school at the age of 3+ and transfer to the Upper School campus at the age of 11+.
 Currently, there are around 145 students in each year group.
-Competition for places is fierce and there are very few available spaces in most year groups.
+Competition for places is fierce and students will undergo testing and interview before gaining a place.

-In 1992, the school became co-educational with girls being admitted in roughly equal numbers to boys.
-In recent years, it has accepted slightly more girls than boys.
+After 46 years as a single sex boys school, in 1992, the school became co-educational with girls being admitted.
+The student roll in 2025 is just under 2,000 students and the ratio of boys is 63% and girls 37%.

 In 2004, the school became part of Round Square, an internationally recognised organisation of schools which follows the ideals of Kurt Hahn, and Markhamian delegations have attended Round Square conferences both regionally and globally ever since.
 The school is also a member of the G20 Schools Group.

-Today, more than 2000 pupils attend Markham College representing 34 different countries from around the world.
+Today, just under 2000 pupils attend Markham College representing 13 different countries from around the world.